Brave, our Broken Warrior!

-Brave’s eyes we matted and weepy, he had rub marks on his hips from being so thin and lying down and bite marks all over him as well, but those wounds were the least of my concern.
-There were 2 major wounds that had to be treated immediately, what appeared to be a very bad puncture wound, right below his rectum and a swollen and infected hock.
+Brave’s eyes were matted and weepy, he had rub marks on his hips from being so thin and lying down and bite marks all over him as well, but those wounds were the least of my concern.
+There were two major wounds that had to be treated immediately: what appeared to be a very bad puncture wound, right below his rectum and a swollen and infected hock.
 Brave was so kind, so easy to handle, yet he was so lost.
 All I could think was, what in the world has happened to you!

 Brave had his own paddock, with room to move but he stood in the tree line for weeks, as if he was hiding.
-Just blending in with the background!
+As if he was hiding, just blending in with the background!
 He was so depressed.
 He would only come out to eat and he didn’t even do that with any pride.
 Everyday I would tell him that he was handsome and strong and a magnificent warrior!
 Finally, on August 1st he freely walked up to me and placed his head in my chest.
-This was the day that I saw a small flicker of light return to his deep souled eyes.
+This was the day that I saw a small flicker of light return to his deep soled eyes.

-Everyday he came more and more to the forefront!
-In a matter of weeks, he had begun to come running to the gate as I would approach!
+Each day he came more and more to the forefront!
+In a matter of weeks, he began to come running to the gate as I would approach!
 Then a simple whistle and he would come running!
-Full of life!
-Happy to be here and with something to prove!
+He was full of life and happy to be here with something to prove!